Badain Jaran Desert: Bilutu Peak

-The Bilutu is also a location which is commonly accessed using the sandjeeps.
+Bilutu Peak (必鲁图峰) is also a location which is commonly accessed using the sandjeeps.
 It is the world's highest stationary dune rising 450 m over the surrounding area, and peaking at 1611 m above sea level.
 The surrounding dunes only reach about 200 m.
 Although the biggest, it is one of several large stationary dunes within the Badain Jaran Desert.
-Upon reaching the top there will be a clear view of the surrounding dunes as well as several colorful lakes.